 Models 2 and 4 use the more conservative method of clustering standard errors at the session level, as opposed to robust standard errors in Models 1 and 3.
-It can be seen that this has relatively little impact.
+It can

 Finding 2: Guilt aversion in the absence of observability.
 In the ND (No Disclosure) treatment, higher (within-subject) second order beliefs are correlated with higher contribution levels.